ballerburg9005/echolocation-game/README.md

 ## Running on Windows

-There is an untested Windows build available with CUDA 12.8.
+There is an untested Windows build available with CUDA 12.8 (=your CUDA driver must be >=12.8).
 You can download it in the [Releases](https://github.com/ballerburg9005/echolocation-game/releases) section on the right.

 ## Build and Run